Harris's sparrow: Migration

 Spring migration commences around late February with birds arriving on breeding grounds by May.
 Sparrows arrive on their wintering grounds as early as late October, though mostly during November and early December.
 Records from Banff National Park suggest Harris's sparrows use mountain valleys as migration routes.
 Apparently, fall migration is less strict than spring migration as Harris's sparrows regularly wander about prairie provinces in Canada until harsh weather forces them south.

 Feeding ecology

-The Harris's sparrow generally feeds on the ground, scratching vigorously in the leaves and soil for food.
+Harris's sparrow generally feeds on the ground, scratching vigorously in the leaves and soil for food.
 Observed foraging during nesting was 85% ground-gleaning.
 During the breeding season individuals typically forage alone or with a mate.
 Primary in the diet (66% of stomach contents of breeding birds) are seeds, largely of Carex sedges, grasses and Scirpus bulrush.
 Also important in the breeding season diet are fruits, largely black crowberry (Empetrum nigrum), mountain bearberry (Arctostaphylos alpina) and various Vaccinium species.
 Pine needles, flower buds and blossoms are eaten supplementally.
 Larval invertebrates are important from June to September in the diet, as available prey becomes more common at this point.
 The principal preferred animal prey includes beetles, flies, bees, ants, moths, butterflies, spiders, cicadas, aphids and leafhoppers.
 The diet of wintering Harris's sparrow is less well-known and has not been quantitatively studied.